ntop/ntopng/doc/src/plugins/examples.rst

 As it can be seen from the file system tree, a plugin is a set of Lua files, placed in predefined sub-directories.

-The root directory, :code:`blacklisted`, should carry a name which is representative for the plugin.
-This directory contains other sub-directories and a :code:`manifest.lua` file, a plugin manifest containing basic plugin information:
+The root directory, :code:`blacklisted`, carries a name which is representative for the plugin.
+This directory contains other sub-directories and a :code:`manifest.lua` (see :ref:`Manifest`) file containing basic plugin information:

 .. code:: lua